 You have your content standards, but also retailers do.
 For instance:

 - One retailer allows 50-characters product titles, and another allows 100.

 - A retailer recommends mentioning product dimensions in your titles, while another retailer doesn't.

 - Selling on multiple online channels often means creating and publishing product content in various languages.

-Can you customise the DCC score criteria?
+Can you customize the DCC score criteria?
 Yes, you can.
 Set your criteria per retailer, country or product range.
-The DCC score is highly customisable.
+The DCC score is highly customizable.